 Draft minutes of all meetings must be accessible to the community at the council office and online within ten calendar days after each meeting, and then immediately available after being adopted.

-Reasons for decisions
+Reasons for Decisions

-Following a decision of council, the CEO and their staff will go forth and implement the decision.
+Following a decision of council, the CEO and their staff will implement the decision.
 As such it is critical that the wording of a council decision is sufficiently clear so that the CEO and other employees understand what to do but also, so the community knows what to expect.

 Therefore, after discussing an issue the council should vote on draft motions that will be accurately recorded in the formal minutes of the meeting.
 Resolutions should contain sufficient detail so that a person reading the minutes knows exactly what council decided.
-Examples include:

 In addition, the community also needs to understand the reasons for council’s decisions.
 Where council accepts the recommendations of a report from its employees the report can form part of the minutes.
 This allows the community to understand the reasons used by council in making its decision.

-Also, where council decides to not accept the recommendations in a report, council should ensure it explains the reasons for the decision in the minutes.
+Where council decides to not accept the recommendations in a report, council should ensure it explains the reasons for the decision in the minutes.

 As well as recording decisions in the minutes, council will often have to notify stakeholders directly in other ways including correspondence, on its website, in the media or in person.